jpaquim/psycle/trunk/cpsycle/readme.txt

 instruments Sampulse and Sampler ps1 use and avoids ui dependencies in the audio core.
 The ui was reduced from mfc to win32 and wrapped behind an own layer.
 A X11 implementation is started but not finished.
-The separation of the audio core makes it alredy possible to use the command line player with posix aswell, too, although at the moment only a linux alsa driver exists.
+The separation of the audio core makes it already possible to use the command line player with posix aswell, too, although at the moment only a linux alsa driver exists.
 XMSampler has yet some problems correctly play all songs and the full IT Songimport and some Mixer options are missing.
 Event Input like Midi and Keyboard is now